Picture this awful moment…

 And then, just write.

-Are you in fear of what people think?
+Are you afraid of being judged?
 Have you ever had writer’s block?
-Have any other tips for overcoming it?
+Discovered any other ways of overcoming it?
 Please do leave a comment.

 Notice: This article is copyrighted material.
 Reproduction of brief snippets of this article with a link to this site are permitted, but it may not be reproduced in full anywhere without the written permission of Jonathan Gunson at BestsellerLabs.com